Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 - [Urho3D scripting API](https://urho3d.github.io/documentation/HEAD/_script_a_p_i.html)
 - [Urho3D scripting documentation](https://urho3d.github.io/documentation/HEAD/_scripting.html)

+You should know how to program, this is not a programming tutorial.

+You should actively look at the game's script code when learning to see concrete examples.

 ### Entry Point
-The script entry point is the Main class, which can be found in `Data/Scripts/Main.as`.
+The script entry point is the `Main` class, which can be found in `Data/Scripts/Main.as`.
 The game script is executed when a level is loaded.